 · Dental erosion.
 Our teeth, ideally, work almost like a zipper.
 The top teeth match the bottom teeth so you can close your mouth comfortably and food is chewed properly.
 But if one of these teeth move, it won’t match the upper tooth anymore.
 Not only will this be VERY uncomfortable because you’ll feel and even hear those two teeth clicking together and will eventually erode each other.
 This means you won’t be able to chew properly and might even cause sensitivity.

 · · Dental extrusion.
 When you lose a tooth, the opposite tooth won’t have anything to chew against.
-Eventually, your tooth will start to look longer: your body will start to “push it out” until it meets something, in this case your gum or any of the nearby teeth that are also trying to cover the gap left by the missing tooth.
+Eventually, your tooth will start to look longer: your body will start to “push it out” until it meets something, in this case your opposite gum or any of the nearby teeth that are also trying to cover the gap left by the missing tooth.
 You might eventually lose this tooth too!
 The farther the tooth is “pushed out”, the more exposed it root will be and your chances of suffering sensitivity, pain or outright losing the tooth will increase.

 · · Food Packing and Cavities.
 Due to the movement of your teeth, food will find even more spaces to be packed into.
-If you don’t floss properly or at all, your risk to grow cavities in the nearby teeth.
+If you don’t floss properly or at all, you're at risk of developing cavities in the nearby teeth.
 If a big cavity was the reason why you lost the tooth in the first place, you’ll be just making things worse if you don’t replace it on time!
 Are you really going to remove all your teeth, one by one?

 Once you have dental mobility you have a limited time to correct it.
 It could be months, it could be years, but eventually you will run out of time to do something about it.
 The more time you let go by, the harder and more expensive it will be to correct.